What Is Diabetic Retinopathy?

 - Excess weight/obesity

 Today’s treatment options may improve your vision, even if you feel your eyesight has begun to deteriorate.
 Medications can be injected to reduce swelling, and laser surgery can be used to shrink and seal off swollen and leaking blood vessels — preserving and, in many cases, even improving vision.

 While certain treatments may work, frequent monitoring of your eyes coupled with managing your blood sugar levels can go a long way toward preventing or reducing diabetic retinopathy complications.

 - Control blood sugar and blood pressure to prevent long-term damage to the fine blood vessels within the retina.

 - Keep a healthy lifestyle routine, especially during stressful times such as the COVID-19 pandemic.
 (Plus, while diabetics are in the high-risk category, your chances of developing serious COVID-19 related complications is lower if your diabetes is under control.)

 - Maintain a steady diet and exercise regimen to help the body and mind feel better.

 - Quit smoking, if applicable; you can reach out to a medical professional for guidance.

 Preventing and managing diabetic retinopathy require a multi-disciplinary approach involving your eye doctor and other medical professionals.
 Your eye doctor will perform a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its severity, and discuss preventative strategies as well as the latest treatment options.

-Contact Mississauga Vision Centre at 888-658-5141 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.
+Contact Mississauga Vision Centre and Brampton Vision Centre at 888-658-5141 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.